IVSoftware/preview-scroll-wheel/README.md

                     int delta = (int)m.WParam >> 16;
                     if (delta > 0) control.Scale(new SizeF(1.1f, 1.1f));
                     else control.Scale(new SizeF(0.9f, 0.9f));
+                    // Return here to suppress further actions ONLY
+                    // for the ModifierKeys == Control case.
+                    // m.Result = (IntPtr)1;
+                    // return true;
                 }
-                m.Result = (IntPtr)1;
+                // Or here to suppress ALL normal functioning of the scroll wheel. m.Result = (IntPtr)1;
                 return true;
             }